Yandex Cloud

 In Yandex Cloud, you can quickly create a website on WordPress or transfer from another hosting provider.

-To transfer a WordPress CMS website to Yandex Cloud:
+To transfer a WordPress website to Yandex Cloud:

 3. Create a virtual machine for WordPress.